sagelga/Fallout-4_Hacking_Helper/README.md

 ---

 # Testing Environment
-During test run of the program, sample size of the word is 4 characters long (Advanced level Terminal) is used.
+During test run of the program, maximum word sample size is 11 characters long (Expert level Terminal) is used.
 Algorithms can find true answer within 4 attempts, with most of the time with 3 attempts.

-Testing continues, as they have been tested with a longer strings, like 8-length words.
+Testing continues, as they have been tested with a varieties of strings length, like 8-length words.
 They are able to calculate the possibilities very efficiently and mostly, within 4 attempts.

 ---

 # Future Developments
 I have an idea on making this thing to be more user-friendly, but still based on Terminal like to let you feel more immersive with the game.

-1. Edit your input words
-2. Visualizing the relationships between words
+1. Visualizing the relationships between words
-3. Adaptive terminal size
+2. Adaptive terminal size
-4. Creating vocabulary cache into .txt file

 ---